-Agricultural research institutions have developed technologies that have not been fully adopted by smallholders because of high costs of technology and inadequate linkages between research and extension.
-Some of the technologies (such as motorised irrigation) developed are inappropriate for use by the low capital and small land holding farming communities in Malawi.

-In view of resource constraints, which have resulted in failure to maintain basic extension activities in the field, the Department of Extension in the Ministry of Agriculture and Irrigation (MOAI) has embarked on a Core Function Analysis with the aim of making extension service delivery more effective and responsive to farmers' needs.
-This has resulted in a new extension policy document, which emphasises demand driven pluralistic extension services, allowing farmers to determine the information required, and involving NGOs (including private institutions) in the delivery of extension services.
-While the government will still remain the main provider of free extension services especially to smallholder farmers, some progressive and fully commercialised estate farmers will have to pay for extension services which will be provided by some private institutions such as NGOs, ARET, NASFAM.
-In addition, some more private institutions will be encouraged to provide extension services.
+Agricultural research institutions have developed technologies that have not been fully adopted by smallholders because of high costs of technology and inadequate linkages between research Some of the technologies (such as motorised irrigation) developed are inappropriate for use by the low capital and small land holding farming communities in Malawi.
+The agricultural extension system has in recent years come under pressure from resource constraints, both financial and human.
+The supply-driven system of training individual farmers has been undermined by a growing farming population, deaths and retirement of extension workers (resulting in an attrition rate of 9 percent), inadequate training of new workers and retraining of existing workers, the specialisation required for certain issues and a lack of resources for inputs such as fuel.
+As a result, Government and its partners in the agricultural sector have formulated a new extension policy to make extension delivery more effective and responsive to farmers' needs.
+The policy emphasises demand driven pluralistic extension services, allowing farmers to determine the information required, and involving NGOs (including private institutions) in the delivery of extension services.
+While the government will still remain the main provider of free extension services especially to smallholder farmers, some progressive and fully commercialised estate farmers will have to pay for extension services which will be provided by some private institutions such as NGOs, ARET and NASFAM.
+Further, existing and new NGOs will be encouraged to provide extension services to smallholder farmers.